tensorwhiz141/MCP1/DEPLOYMENT.md

 3. **Configure environment variables in Netlify**:
    - Go to Site settings > Build & deploy > Environment variables
-   - Add `API_BASE_URL` with your Render backend URL (e.g., https://blackhole-core-api.onrender.com)
+   - Add `RENDER_BACKEND_URL` with your Render backend URL (e.g., https://blackhole-core-api.onrender.com)
    - Trigger a new deployment for the environment variables to take effect

 4. **Verify the frontend deployment**:
    - Visit your Netlify site (e.g., https://blackholebody.netlify.app)
-   - Open the browser console (F12) and check that `API_BASE_URL` is correctly set to your Render backend URL
+   - Open the browser console (F12) and check that the API requests are being made to the Netlify proxy
    - Try using the various features (image processing, PDF processing, etc.)
    - Check the "Results" tab to see if data is being retrieved from MongoDB

+### How the Proxy Works

+The Netlify proxy works as follows:

+1. The frontend makes requests to `/api/*` endpoints on the Netlify domain
+2. Netlify redirects these requests to the `/.netlify/functions/proxy` function
+3. The proxy function forwards the requests to the Render backend
+4. The proxy function returns the response from the Render backend to the frontend

+This approach avoids CORS issues because the frontend is making requests to the same domain (Netlify) rather than directly to the Render backend.

+### Troubleshooting the Proxy

+If you encounter issues with the proxy:

+1. **Check the Netlify function logs**:
+   - Go to the Netlify dashboard
+   - Click on your site
+   - Go to Functions > proxy
+   - Check the logs for any errors

+2. **Test the proxy directly**:
+   - Visit your Netlify site and navigate to `/direct-test.html`
+   - This page allows you to test both direct connections to Render and connections via the Netlify proxy
+   - Compare the results to identify any issues

+3. **Check the CORS headers**:
+   - Visit your Netlify site and navigate to `/cors-headers-test.html`
+   - This page tests the CORS headers of the Render backend
+   - Make sure the Render backend is returning the correct CORS headers

 ## Connecting Frontend to Backend